 Speaking of ghostly dogs that like the sea, one legend related by G.M.
 Dixon describes a shipwreck in 1709.
 The ‘Ever Hopeful’ (ironic, I know) ran aground near Salthouse.
 The captain and his pet wolfhound attempted to swim to shore but were dragged under by the current.
 Their bodies washed up on the beach, still clinging to one another.
 The locals buried the wolfhound on the beach, and the captain ended up in an unmarked grave at Salthouse Church.

 Soon after, they saw a spectral black dog howling and running between Salthouse and Cley.
-Now with fearsome red eyes, legends abound that “a story has never been told of a man who has escaped the jaws of Black Shuck” (Dixon, p.
-27).
+They assumed the black dog must be none other but the wolfhound.
+Now with fearsome red eyes, legends abound that “a story has never been told of a man who has escaped the jaws of Black Shuck” (Dixon 1980: 27).
 Has time and separation from his master driven this devoted dog mad with grief?

 The Hound of the Baskervilles?

 I know the famous Sherlock Holmes story is set on Dartmoor.
-But its inspiration lies in Norfolk and its Black Shuck legends.
+But for some, its inspiration lies in Norfolk and its Black Shuck legends.
 This is Cromer Hall.

 It was the Norfolk Shuck that inspired my short story, ‘Black Dog’.
-Sanitarium published it in their 44th volume but it’s no longer available so you can find the story here.
+You can find it in the collection, Black Dog & Other Gothic Tales.

 Or perhaps they’re something else entirely…